-The Season of Legends runs from March 1, 2021 at 8 AM local time to June 1, 2021 at 10 AM local time.
+The Season of Go runs from June 1, 2022 at 10 AM local time to September 1, 2022 at 10 AM local time.

 Hemisphere specific wild Pokémon

 As the seasons are reversed between the Northern and Southern Hemispheres, the Hemisphere you play in will have different Pokémon spawning in the wild.
 While each Season will include the Deerling forme corresponding to that Hemisphere, there will be a bunch of other Pokémon specifically boosted.

-The Northern Hemisphere will feature Pokémon like:
+The Northern Hemisphere will feature the following Pokémon:

-- Deerling (Spring form)
+- Deerling (Summer)

-The Southern Hemisphere will feature Pokémon like:
+The Southern Hemisphere will feature the following Pokémon:

 Pokémon with the potential to be Shiny are indicated with an asterisk.